 Verse 15: Now if ye be ready that at what time ye hear the sound of the cornet, flute, harp, sackbut, psaltery, and dulcimer, and all kinds of musick, ye fall down and worship the image which I have made; well: but if ye worship not, ye shall be cast the same hour into the midst of a burning fiery furnace; and who is that God that shall deliver you out of my hands?

-Perhaps the three Hebrews recalled at this time the challenge lodged by Sennacherib, king of Assyria back in 710 BC, who declared much the same thing.
-He tried to intimidate the Jews into surrendering the city of Jerusalem saying “who shall be able to deliver you out of [my] hand”?
-(2 Kings 19:36; 18:28-36).
+Perhaps the three Hebrews recalled at this time the challenge lodged by Sennacherib, king of Assyria (2 Kings 19:36) back in 710 B.C., who declared much the same thing.
+He tried to intimidate the Jews into surrendering the city of Jerusalem, telling the people their Lord could not deliver them (2 Kings 18:29, 30).
 Long before that king Pharaoh also challenged “Who is the LORD, that I should obey his voice . . .?
 (Exodus 5:2).
-In both occasions, God answered the challenge very decisively and both kings lost their lives.
-Now, except for sparing the life of the king, God was again, about to vindicate His power.
+On both occasions, God answered the challenge very decisively and both kings lost their lives.
+Now, except for sparing the life of the king, God was again about to vindicate His power.

 Verse 16: Shadrach, Meshach, and Abednego, answered and said to the king, O Nebuchadnezzar, we are not careful to answer thee in this matter.

 The king’s arrogant challenge “who is that God that shall deliver you out of my hands?” appears to be answered in a somewhat arrogant manner, although the answer could be rendered “it is not necessary for us to attempt a defense in this matter.”
-Consider that these men had already tasted of God’s power having witnessed the marvelous manner in which He saved them from the king’s death decree twenty years before.
-Undoubtedly, many other incidents in their lives while being Jewish captives placed in high position and protected time-after-time among jealous, envious subordinates, served to solidify their faith so that they could not be moved.
-In effect, they were truly “sealed in their foreheads.”
+Consider that these men had already tasted of God’s power, having witnessed the marvelous manner in which He saved them from the king’s death decree twenty years before.
+Undoubtedly, many other incidents in their lives, while being Jewish captives placed in high position and protected time-after-time among jealous, envious subordinates, served to solidify their faith so that they could not be moved.

 Verses 17 & 18: If it be so, our God whom we serve is able to deliver us from the burning fiery furnace, and he will deliver us out of thine hand, O king.
 But if not, be it known unto thee, O king, that we will not serve thy gods, nor worship the golden image which thou hast set up.

 In other words, there was no trace of doubt in their minds that God was fully able to deliver them out of the king’s hand if He so chose.
 Notice the twice use of the word “deliver.”
 They did not allow the indeterminate, the uncertainty of the outcome to intimidate them.
-Their attitude was much like Job’s who declared in the midst of his incredible troubles: “Though he slay me yet will I trust him” (Job 13:15)!
+Their attitude was much like Job’s who declared in the midst of his incredible troubles: “Though he slay me, yet will I trust in him” (Job 13:15).

-So, even though they had, up to this point, served the king faithfully, they had not nor would they ever “serve [the king’s] gods” let alone, “worship the golden image.”
-They were forced to chose loyalty to the God of heaven or a god of the earth.
+Even though they had, up to this point, served the king faithfully, they had not, nor would they ever, “serve [the king’s] gods” let alone, “worship the golden image.”
+They were forced to choose loyalty to the God of heaven or a god of the earth.
 They chose the former.